 2) Spaced Repetition Flashcards

 The flashcards work similarly to the vocab lists; however you not only have a large pool of pre-existing sets to choose from, but you can create your own from scratch and share amongst friends.
 Like the more popular Anki or Quizlet, you can then test yourself by translating the English, Filipino or image.
 Your progress is tracked and the ones you get wrong the most will be shown more frequently until they are committed to memory.

 3) Core 2000 Word List

 Want to bypass all the obsolete and useless language and cut right through to the core of what locals actually say?
 The core 2000 words list is a comprehensive list of the most frequently used words in the FIlipino language.
-You can even narrow the list down to only the top 100 words and filter by category.
+You can even narrow the list further to show only the top 100 or so words and filter by category.

 4) Word of the Day Emails

 An optional extra that you can opt into.
 You’ll receive a new word to your inbox daily.
 A useful tool to keep your language learning ticking over with new language being learnt daily.

 5) Word Bank

 During any of the lessons or activities you might encounter some new words you don’t want to let slip away.
 This is what the word bank is for, allowing you to save any word into your personal word bank and even categorise or label them individually.
 You can also export your list at any time.

 FilipinoPod101 is an exceptional learning tool for those who: